JieFeng-cse/academic-kickstart/content/home/experience.md

   location = "remote"
   date_start = "2020-07-04"
   date_end = "2020-12-01"
+  description = """
   * Proposed a novel GNN architecture which incorporates attention mechanism based on agents' distance and speeds.
 This framework could model interaction between road agents and update features

   * Implemented ODE-net for trajectory fitting, which could learn better sequential information and generate robust and differentiable results

   *  Reproduced Vector net and tested its performance under different levels of uncertainty.

     """